felix-mueller/camunda-docs-static/get-started/content/quick-start/service-task.md

 ## Configure the Service Task

 There are different ways of [executing service tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) using Camunda BPM.
-In this guide we will make use of the External Task pattern.
+In this guide we will make use of the external task pattern.
 Open the Properties Panel within the Camunda Modeler and click on the Service Task you just created.
 Change the Implementation to `External` and use `charge-card` as the Topic.

 {{< img src="../img/modeler-step4.png" >}}